 You want to choose an exchange platform that is secure and reliable.
 The most popular exchanges will be your best bets, so check out the number of users on each.

-From there, look at user reviews, and then consider things like security features, trade volumes, and transaction fees when deciding on the right platform for you.
+From there, look at user reviews and then consider security features, trade volumes, and transaction fees when deciding on the right platform.